-I. The Dean's List:
+l.
+The Dean's List:

-This is reserved for those who have achieved an average of 75%(B/3.0 GPA) or more for one or both academic years of the Sixth Form.
+This is reserved for those who have achieved an average of $75\%(B/3.0\ GPA)$ or more for one or both academic years of the Sixth Form.

 m.
 The Valerie Virgo Award:

 This is awarded to the MOST OUTSTANDING Humanities student in the 6th Form at the School Leaving Ceremony.